 Allies on Campus

-These faculty members are happy to take questions from students who wish to learn more about trans issues on campus.
-Whether it is to be more aware, be a better ally or for personal reasons, all members of this list have expressed the ability and want to discuss anything in associating with gender on campus.
+These faculty and staff members are happy to take questions from students who wish to learn more about trans issues on campus.
+Whether it is to be more aware, be a better ally or for personal reasons, all of the following people have expressed the ability and want to discuss anything in associating with gender on campus.

 Tobias Davis '03 has worked a lot on campus with trans advocacy.
 He is happy to answer any questions students may have.
 He works on campus and is a local ally.

 Dr. Leslie Jaffe, Smith College's physician, is happy to answer any questions and is available for appointments.
 To make an appointment, you may call health services at (413) 585-2800.
 He can also be reached by e-mail.

 Emily Nagoski, Smith College's wellness director, is happy to meet with students to discuss issues surrounding gender.
 She is available for appointments and can also be reached via e-mail.